Dean Lewis: 2022–present: The Hardest Love and The Epilogue

 On 5 March 2021, Lewis released the single "Falling Up".
 Lewis stated the song is about "being online and focusing on that one negative comment in a sea of good".

 On 22 October 2021, Lewis released "Looks Like Me", which was inspired by a personal relationship where an ex was "hanging" with a guy that she said looked like Lewis.
 This was followed by "Hurtless" on 1 April 2022.
 On 2 September 2022, he released the single "How Do I Say Goodbye".

 In 2024, Lewis opened several shows for AJR on their tour for The Maybe Man (2023).
 In June 2024, Lewis announced his third studio album The Epilogue, released in October 2024, alongside Australian tour dates.

+At the end of 2025, it was confirmed that Lewis and Universal Music had parted ways.

 Personal life

 Misconduct allegations

 In October 2025, Lewis was the subject of various sexual misconduct allegations on social media.
 He responded to the allegations on Instagram, admitting wrongdoing but refuting any claims of illegal behaviour.
 This was paired with an announcement of a hiatus, and a promise to pursue therapy.

-in November 2025, The Canary reported on allegations that Lewis’ record label, Island Records, attempted to cover up multiple accusations of him grooming young fans, with an unnamed source stating to the news website that Lewis’ label and legal team silenced his accusers with cease-and-desist letters.
-The same month, his award nominations for the 2025 ARIA Awards for Song of the Year and the 2025 TikTok Awards for Music Artist of the Year were withdrawn.
+In November 2025, his award nominations for the 2025 ARIA Awards for Song of the Year and the 2025 TikTok Awards for Music Artist of the Year were withdrawn.

+In late March 2026, Evie Smith, whose October 2025 TikTok video had contributed to the spread of allegations, posted a public apology on TikTok acknowledging that she had made serious claims without properly checking them.
+In a statement responding to the apology, Lewis said the situation had significantly damaged his reputation, career and personal life, and asked supporters not to direct abuse toward Smith.

+Also in March 2026, the Amsterdam District Court dismissed Lewis's application for an injunction against Dutch woman Sanne van Ooijen, finding that because she had not named Lewis in her posts it could not be established that the allegations referred to him; Lewis was ordered to pay her legal costs of €1,707.
+A spokesperson for Lewis disputed the basis of the ruling.